vely1012/idyomVKino/README.md

 ## Description ✏️

-**Final educational project for the netologia's fronted developer course**
+**Final educational project for the netologia's frontend developer course**

 **You can access the project here:** [idyomVKino](https://vely1012.github.io/idyomVKino/)